A Note from our Staff:

 We have found that many kitchens have been shut down during this time, but if yours is still open please note that it has been determined that COVID-19 cannot be transmitted through food.
 Communicate with your kitchen operations team about following the guidelines suggested by the CDC as it pertains to meal preparation.
 If your kitchen operation is outsourced to a third party, that provider should have already communicated with you about the actions they are taking to continue the delivery of safe meals, which should be plated rather than buffet style.

-What are best practices for shutting down our house?
+What are the best practices for shutting down our house?

 There is a checklist from our insurance provider, James R Favor, with best practices provided here.
 Once the house is properly shut down, make sure that the doors are properly locked with limited access.
 It is also a good idea, if available, to have a local brother, advisor, or maintenance company check on the property monthly.